 Script Development / Upload User Python Modules

-In some cases, the Python modules required by users are not published on the PyPi platform but exist directly as files.
+In some cases, the Python modules required by users are not published on the PYPI platform but exist directly as files.

-In such scenarios, these files can be uploaded to the "user-python-packages/" directory in the Resource Catalog of DataFlux Func and directly referenced in scripts.
+directory in the Resource Catalog of DataFlux Func and directly referenced in scripts.

 1. Upload Python Modules

-Direct Upload to the Host
+Direct Upload to Host

 If users have access to the host, they can directly upload Python files/directories to the {installation directory}/data/resources/user-python-packages/